PinkFrosty/DO380-Notes/README.md

 $ oc adm release extract --to=release-image --from=quay.io/openshift-release-dev/ocp-release@sha256:7ffe...cc56
 ~~~

-The following example displays the details of the Cluster Samples Operator, which manages the image streams and the templates in the `openshift` namespace
+The following example displays the details of the Cluster Samples Operator, which manages the image streams and the templates i Authentication and authorizationn the `openshift` namespace
 ~~~
 $ grep -l "kind: ClusterOperator" release-image/* ...output omitted...